Do2dtun: Soundcity TV

-In February 2014, Dotun became the host of Soundcity's greatest countdown on earth radio show, the all-new magazine and chart show for videos from around the globe and has since remained in the capacity.
-It airs on terrestrial and cable TV and features the best 10 songs from around the world.
+In February 2014, Dotun became the host of Soundcity's Greatest Countdown on Earth radio show, the new magazine and chart show for videos from around the globe and has since remained in the capacity.
+It airs on terrestrial and cable TV and features their top 10 songs from around the world.

 Artistry

 Voice-over artist

 Oladotun has worked as a voice-over artist.

-Hype Man

-Oladotun has been a hype force on the continent for the best part of a decade and more.
-From little things as having a stone plated cobra-like customized microphone and having the best dance moves of a show man, he has inspired a generation of young African kids with his positive energy, great voice, right words and charisma.
-Dotun has featured as host of the biggest and best concerts on the African continent and beyond.

 Influences

 Oladotun has cited Legendary American On-Air Personality Howard Stern as one very huge influence on his broadcasting career, as well as Charlemagne Tha God and Dj Khaled.

 Concerts

 2018: Castle Lite Concert

 Castle lite brought J.Cole to Lagos seven days after releasing his KOD album, alongside Nigerians stars like Wizkid, Davido, M.I, Ycee, Tiwa Savage and many more.
 Dotun was booked by planners from South Africa and hosted Castle Lite activations across the nation before the main event.
 He thrilled fans at Banillux event centre, Surulere, Hard Rock Café, Landmark Towers, Q4 Lounge Ikeja, Lassmal lounge in Port-Harcourt.
 The main event held at the 6000-capacity Eko convention centre, Victoria Island, Lagos and was filled to the brim.
 Dotun hosted the concert alongside Pearl Thusi of South Africa and the fans loved him all through as a lot of them said afterwards on social media.